-The board of education shall consist of five members who shall be qualified electors of the Riverside City School District, and residing therein for at least two years next preceding their election, and shall serve without compensation.
+The board of education shall consist of five members who shall be qualified electors of the Riverside Unified School District, and residing therein for at least two years preceding their election, and shall serve without compensation.
+(As amended April 10, 1973).

-Editor's note.-The original catchline of this section was "Number and eligibility."
+Editor's note.-The original catchline of this section was "Number and cligibility."

 Sec.
 1201.
-Continuation of 'existing board.
+Continuation of existing board.

-The members of the board of education of the existing Riverside City School District holding office when this Charter takes effect shall serve as the board of education provided for herein until their respective terms shall expire and until their successors shall be elected and qualified under this Charter.
+The members of the board of education of the existing Riverside Unified School District holding office when this section takes effect shall serve as the board of education provided for herein until their respective terms shall expire and until their successors shall be elected and qualified under this Charter.
+(As amended April 10, 1973).